Italian Sparkling Wine: All About Bubbles

 Champagne, Franciacorta, Spumante, Cava, Prosecco…whichever you prefer, there is never a bad time for a glass of bubbly.
 But have you ever stopped and wondered how bubbles got in there?
 Read our guide to Italy’s sparkling wines to find out how they are made and what you should be drinking.

-The two main methods for making sparkling wine are:
+There are two main methods for making sparkling wine which are:

-CLASSIC METHOD, also known as Mèthod Champenoise, Methode Traditionelle and Metodo Classico is responsible for giving us the bubbles in Champagne, Italian Franciacorta, Trento DOC, among others.
+CLASSIC METHOD, also known as Mèthod Champenoise, Methode Traditionelle, or Metodo Classico is responsible for giving us the bubbles in Champagne, Italian Franciacorta, and Trento DOC, among others.

 CHARMANT or MARTINOTTI METHOD (also Italian Method) is mostly used in creating the bubbles in Prosecco and Asti.

 Lets start of by saying that anything that has bubbles undergoes 2 fermentations.
 The first one to produce the base wine with its alcohol and then a second fermentation that is triggered with a cocktail called “liqueur de tirage” (sugar & yeasts).

 In this second fermentation, yeast converts sugar into alcohol hence naturally producing carbon dioxide.
 When this happens in a sealed and closed environment that leaves no space for the CO2 to escape…voilà you have your bubbles!

 In the Classic method, the process usually takes place in 750 ml bottles.
 It is a very elaborate procedure that can last anything from 15 months to 10 years.
 The bottles are gradually turned (remouage or riddling) until the dead yeast cells (lees) fall to the neck of the bottle.
 Then the neck is frozen, the lee is removed, another secret cocktail “liqueur d’expèdition” is added (depending on the producer) and then they are capped and ready to enjoy.